Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Production of at a muon collider

-\item[--] The dimuon production at the HL-LHC via an t-channel sLQ is denoted by the dashed pink line.
-It is subdominant compared to the dijet production (dashed gold line) via an off-shell sLQ at the muon collider.
+\item[--] The dimuon production at the HL-LHC via a $t$-channel sLQ is denoted by the dashed pink line.
+It is sub-dominant compared to the dijet production (dashed yellow line) via an off-shell sLQ at the muon collider.

 \end{itemize}